mlswg/mls-extensions/draft-ietf-mls-extensions.md

-built on top of the Safe Extension API alongside the built-in mechanisms of the base MLS protocol, defines a number of labels registered in IANA which can be safely used by extensions, so that the only value an extension developer must add to the IANA registry themselves is a unique ExtensionType.
+built on top of the Safe Extension API alongside the built-in mechanisms of the base MLS protocol, defines a number of labels registered in IANA which can be safely used by extensions, so that the only value an extension developer must add to the IANA registry itself is a unique ExtensionType.

 ## Safe Extension API